-Old Doha Port Joins The Dubai International Boat Show For The Second Year In A Row And Enters Into A Strategic Partnership With Yas Marina, Abu Dhabi ...
+Old Doha Port Joins the Dubai International Boat Show for the Second Year in a Row and Enters into a Strategic Partnership with Yas Marina, Abu Dhabi ...

-(MENAFN- Dubai PR Network) Doha, Qatar, 05 March 2024 : In its second consecutive year of participation at the Dubai International Boat Show, among a distinguished assembly of ports and official bodies, Old Doha Port has forged a strategic partnership and cooperation agreement with Yas Marina in Abu Dhabi.
+(MENAFN- mslgroup) In its second consecutive year of participation at the Dubai International Boat Show, among a distinguished assembly of ports and official bodies, Old Doha Port has forged a strategic partnership and cooperation agreement with Yas Marina in Abu Dhabi.
 This initiative aims to bolster maritime tourism and excursions through a series of unique offers and benefits under a mutual advantages program for members of both marinas, ensuring an unparalleled experience for yacht owners and maritime enthusiasts.

 Marina members at Old Doha Port, the region's latest maritime tourist destination and Qatar's nautical gateway for visiting yachts and large cruise ships.
 Together with Yas Marina members, are now entitled to a week of complimentary docking every three months at both marinas, effective as of yesterday.
 Additionally, they will benefit from a 20% discount at various restaurants and cafes, alongside reductions on hotel accommodations and the Port's boat repair and maintenance services provided in the container yard.